Contents:

 Despite what the name suggests, a gap year does not need to last exactly one year.
 You may need more time to achieve a time-consuming goal or less time to fit it in before the next stage in your career.
 The key thing to be mindful of is avoiding an unexplained gap in your CV.
 It’s important to be able to account for all your time with gap year experiences and explain their benefits.

-STEM students are more likely to go straight to university and miss out on a gap year than other disciplines, yet a gap year has been shown to have positive implications for STEM university acceptance.
+STEM students are more likely to go straight to university and miss out on a gap year than other disciplines.
+Yet, a gap year has been shown to positively impact STEM university acceptance.

 When can I take a gap year?